 Distress is common in people with Ménière's disease, as it's a difficult and unpredictable condition.

 A GP can offer advice and support if you're finding it difficult to cope with the effect Ménière's disease is having on your life.

 You may be offered:

-There are also a number of support groups, such as the Meniere's Society, that can provide assistance and advice.
+There are also support groups and organisations, such as the Ménière's Society, that can provide help and advice.

 What to do during an attack of Ménière's disease